 7. And last, but not least, Gilligan was the sloth.

-Gilligan was such a likable guy, but maybe he was the devil and only portrayed himself to be a likable guy.
+I prefer the first theory over the second.
+I always liked Gilligan, but who knows.
+I could be wrong.
+So maybe Gilligan was the devil and he just acted likable?
 The Bible does warn us that Satan sometimes disguises himself as an angel of light.
-Maybe Gilligan’s sabotages were ultimately to keep them all there in their private hell, forever bound in their sin…. 🤔
+Maybe Gilligan’s sabotages were ultimately to keep them all there in their private hell, forever bound in their sin….

-Wait, it was just a TV show.
+it was just a TV show!

-Anyway, I find it interesting that the inspiration behind the creator of Gilligan’s Island was based upon the theology of the Seven Deadly Sins.
-While I’m not a Catholic, I do agree that sin is deadly, But more so, I believe that sin is deadly but primarily to the point of unbelief.
+Anyway, I found it interesting that the inspiration behind the creator of Gilligan’s Island was based upon the theology of the Seven Deadly Sins.

 Because…..